savagerunderscorelex/madlibsgonemad/logs.md

 9:32 PM I finally got to add the fonts to all of the elements, took me awhile since I didn't remember to add a common class between everything (unfortunately).
 I'm hoping to complete this project after about 2-3 more hours of work since I already spent so much time on it :3

 Proud of everything rn

+10/3/2025
+6:34 PM did basic coloring for the home page, got to finally make the buttons rounds (having to write !important), configured percentages for margins and paddings